Claude Platform Docs

 YAML

-default_config is an optional setting.
-If you omit it, the agent toolset will be enabled with the default permission policy, always_allow.
+default_config is optional.
+If you omit it, the agent toolset is enabled with the default permission policy, always_allow.

 MCP toolset permissions

-The mcp_server_name must match the name referenced in the mcp_servers array.
+The mcp_server_name must match the name of a server in the mcp_servers array.

 This example connects a GitHub MCP server and allows its tools to run without confirmation: